E. Guigal - Côte-Rôtie La Reynarde 2022

 About the wine:

-A very floral profile, with notes of roses and potpourri.
-Smooth and juicy, easy to drink, with fairly pronounced tannins, yet without excessive power or robustness.
+A very floral profile, with notes of rose and potpourri.
+Soft and juicy, easy to drink, with fairly pronounced tannins, but without excessive power or robustness.
 Slightly more fluid than Guigal’s other Côte-Rôties, it is not as concentrated as La Turque but more so than La Mouline.
-A fresh and fairly natural expression, low in acidity but nonetheless very good.
-It has aged well so far, a process that will last 40 months in new oak barrels like the other La Las wines.
-The 1.5-hectare site located in the Fongeant hamlet was planted over four years, with the first planting dating back to 2019.
-All grapes are harvested in whole clusters like La Landonne, but the extraction is more traditional, with manual punching down.
+A fresh and fairly natural expression, with low acidity but nonetheless very good.
+It has aged well so far, and will continue to age for 40 months in new oak barrels, like the other La Las wines.
+The 1.5-hectare vineyard, located in the Fongeant cru, was planted over four years, with the first planting dating back to 2019.
+All grapes are harvested in whole clusters, like La Landonne, but the winemaking process is more traditional, with manual punch-downs.
 A promising first vintage.

 Guide Hachette des vins